See our Paws for Love video here!

 Paws for Love is unlike any other program offered by the SPCA.
 For hundreds of patients and assisted-living residents each year, visits from faithful, four-legged friends often add entirely new dimensions to people’s lives.

 Several facilities are on a waiting list requesting visitation.
 In 2006, Paws for Love consisted of six volunteers.
-Currently, 400+ SPCA volunteers and their pets are part of Paws for Love!
+Currently, 500+ SPCA volunteers and their pets, behavior-certified therapy teams, are part of Paws for Love!

 If you are interested in learning more about Paws for Love, or if you represent a hospital, assisted living facility, funeral parlor, or other entity and you’d like to coordinate Paws for Love pet visitation, contact Program Coordinator Deborah Braun: email@example.com.
 You can find us on Facebook too!